ewolff/microservice-linkerd/HOW-TO-RUN.md

 deployments.

 `linkerd routes`gives specific information about the metric for a specific route between some deployments.
-For example, ` linkerd routes deploy/shipping --to deploy/order` shows the metrics for the communication between the shipping and the order microservice for polling new orders.
+For example, `linkerd routes deploy/shipping --to service/order` shows the metrics for the communication between the shipping and the order microservice for polling new orders.